deen360/Paris-housing-prediction/03-orchestration/readma.md

 the training of the model is defined using functions and are declared as task, the entry point which is "main" function is where the data we want to use for training is entered.

-we can run our prefect locally or on the cloud.  to run prefect on the cloud authication is rquired, instructions on how to authenticate the keys can be found ![prefect auth](https://docs.prefect.io/ui/cloud-getting-started/)
+we can run our prefect locally or on the cloud.  to run prefect on the cloud authication is reuired, instructions on how to authenticate the keys can be found ![prefect auth](https://docs.prefect.io/ui/cloud-getting-started/)

 after we decide where to run prefect, (either locally or on cloud) using the dataset we want as training